difio/difio-openshift-ruby/README.md

-Ruby client side agent for monupco.com preconfigured for Openshift Express.
+Registration agent for monupco.com, preconfigured for OpenShift / Ruby applications.

+It compiles a list of installed packages and sends it to monupco.com.

 Installing on your Openshift Express Ruby application
 -----------------------------------------------------